arrikenw/underbrewed/README.md

   <img src="Gifs/FireParticleSystem.gif"  width="300" >
 </p>

 The fire of the cauldrons and burning stations were created using Unity’s Particle System API.

-Each fire consisted of three particle systems of different sizes and colours (red, orange, and yellow sections).
-Using multiple particle systems helped to create the different “layers” of the fire.
+Each fire consisted of three particle systems of different sizes and colours.
+Using multiple particle systems helps to create the different “layers” of the fire (red, orange, and yellow sections).

-The texture used in the particle system was created by [Evgeny Starostin](https://80.lv/articles/breakdown-magic-fire-effect-in-unity/)
+The texture used for the fire particle system was created by [Evgeny Starostin](https://80.lv/articles/breakdown-magic-fire-effect-in-unity/)

 ## Evaluation Methods